RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ---

 ### **Advising**
-In the near future, we will need guidance from Prof. Aukes, especially on SLAM for autonomous navigation and optimizing TurtleBot 4 Lite’s interaction with its environment.
+In the near future, we will need guidance from Prof. Aukes, especially on sensor-based autonomous navigation and optimizing TurtleBot 4 Lite’s interaction with its environment.
 To successfully implement real-time traffic light detection and response, as well as to ensure smooth coordination and data flow, we will need Prof. Aukes’s advice on handling potential barriers in system integration.
 This will help us ensure that the TurtleBot operates efficiently, detecting and responding to traffic lights, and completes tasks seamlessly in a dynamic environment.

 ---
 ### **Gantt Chart Project Planning**